SimonGreenUK/fun-review-1/README.md

 ### 3 - createPoll

-Usually we'd use survey monkey, but the managers have taken to building polls across the organisation as string.
+Usually we'd use survey monkey, but the managers have taken to building polls across the organisation as strings.
 Given an array of strings, please build a much more useful poll object.

 ```js
 createPoll(["cake", "biscuit", "biscuit"]); // returns {cake: 1, biscuit: 2}